alemar11/fb/CoreDataMigration/README.md

 2. Quit the app.
 3. Relaunch the app to trigger a migration from V1 to V2.

 If the migration is done using the inferred mapping model (AppDelegate.swift, line 50) everything works as expected.
 If the migration is done using a custom mapping model (AppDelegate.swift, line 54), the migration will fail unless we adjust the version hashes programmatically (AppDelegate.swift, lines 56-74).

 ---

 The same problem happens even if everything is defined programmatically (NSManagedObjectModel, NSEntityMapping...).
-The entity version hashes change every time if the entity has a derived attribute.

 ---